Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Packet Erasures with Delayed ACKs

-\item Generates $\PACKET_\tind$ by quantizing the prediction error $\tbs_\tind$ as in \thmref{thm:Kaspi}, where $f_{\tind-1}$ is available as SI at the encoder and possibly at the decoder (depending on $\betaut_{\tind-1}$) using the optimal quantizer of rate $R$ and frame length~$N$ that minimizes the averaged over $\betaut_{\tind-1}$ distortion:
+\item Generates $\PACKET_\tind$ by quantizing the prediction error $\tbs_\tind$ as in \thmref{thm:Kaspi}, where $f_{\tind-1}$ is available as SI at the observer and possibly at the state estimator (depending on $\betaut_{\tind-1}$) using the optimal quantizer of rate $R$ and frame length~$N$ that minimizes the distortion averaged over $\betaut_{\tind-1}$: